Mozilla goes multilingual with open source Common Voice speech recognition datasets

 “We believe these interfaces shouldn’t be controlled by a few companies as gatekeepers to voice-enabled services, and we want users to be understood consistently, in their own languages and accents,” said Mozilla’s chief innovation officer, Katharina Borchert, in a blog post.

 The Common Voice project serves a purpose similar to that of other open-license projects that have emerged to counter privately owned platforms.
-OpenStreetMap is a good example of a similar crowdsourced collaborative project that gives developers open and freely usable maps of the world, without the costs or restrictions of rival services such as Google Maps.
+OpenStreetMap is a good example of a similarly crowdsourced project that gives developers open and freely usable maps of the world, without the costs or restrictions of rival services such as Google Maps.

-In terms of accessibility, however, English may be the lingua franca of the internet in many regards, but the fact remains that most people speak a language other than English as their native tongue.
+In terms of accessibility, English may be the lingua franca of the internet in many regards, but the fact remains that most people speak a language other than English as their native tongue.
 And with the voice-recognition AI revolution gaining steam, anything that offers developers and technologists multilingual datasets to train machine-learning models can only be a good thing.

 “Going multilingual marks a big step for Common Voice, and we hope that it’s also a big step for speech technology in general,” added Michael Henretty, digital strategist for Mozilla’s Common Voice project.
 “Democratizing voice technology will not only lower the barrier for global innovation, but also the barrier for access to information.”